-UW System and Board of Regent policy set standards for awarding of credit based on third-party exams, and places responsibility for determining specific course and credit equivalencies at the institution level, as described in this policy.
-UW-Madison’s University Curriculum Committee (UCC) is responsible for overseeing institutional policy and course equivalencies related to third party credit by exam.
+The Board of Regents and the University of Wisconsin System set standards for awarding credit based on third-party exams, and place responsibility for determining specific course and credit equivalencies at the institution level.
+At UW-Madison, the University Curriculum Committee (UCC) is responsible for overseeing institutional policy and course equivalencies related to third-party credit by exam.

 Appropriate course credit equivalency for third-party exams is recommended by the faculty of the relevant academic unit as they are best positioned to evaluate and assign course credit equivalencies in their disciplinary areas.

 The recommendation of the department faculty is communicated to and considered for approval by the UCC.
 In its review, the UCC considers if the course-credit equivalency is consistent with relevant existing policy (e.g., the Board of Regent policy on the assignment of credit equivalency for AP courses) and if the course-credit equivalency meets institutional goals for recognizing prior learning of students through appropriate assignment of credit.

 Once the determination of course-credit equivalency is approved, it will apply to all students who submit scores and meet the approved criteria for the third-party exam regardless of program or other circumstances.

 UW–Madison-approved exam-to-course credit equivalencies are posted online so that prospective students can use the information in planning their progress to degree completion.
 Such equivalencies are recorded in the Student Information System (SIS) and are integrated with degree audit (i.e., DARS) and other digital systems.